safing/docs/portmaster/guides/contribute.md

 ### Report VPN Compatibility

 Help us understand Portmaster compatibility with different VPN clients.
-Whether the VPN client works with together with the Portmaster or not - your reports will help us massively to understand where we stand.
+Whether the VPN client works together with the Portmaster or not - your reports will help us massively to understand where we stand.
 We will extend the [VPN compatibility section](../install/status/vpn-compatibility) with a table of compatibility and update that based on your reports.

 ### Other, Out-Of-Scope